ScriptBasic/WinPBX/docs/Oxygen/Operators.md

 # <a name="addressof"></a>AddressOf Operators (@) (&)

-Return the address of a variable, string literal or procedure.
+Returns the address of a variable, string literal or procedure.

 ```
 DIM v AS LONG = 12345